-IMPACT/MITIGATION MEASURES IMPLEMENTATION RESPONSIBILITY AND TIMING/SCHEDULE MONITORING/REPORTING RESPONSIBILITY AND TIMING FINDINGS/LS AFTER MITIGATION 3.8 HAZARDS AND HAZARDOUS MATERIALS a) Transport, Use, and Disposal of Hazardous Materials.
-There are no significant or potentially significant impacts in this issue are ea. b,c) Hazardous Materials Releases.
-There are no significant or potentially significant impacts in n this issue area. d) Hazardous Materials Sites.
-There are no significant or potentially significant impacts in this issue area. . e,f) Public Airport and Private Airstrip Operations.
-There are no significant or potentially significant ficant impacts in this issue area. g) Emergency Response and Evacuation.
-There are no significant or potentially significant imp acts in this issue area, h) Wildland Fires.
-There are no significant or potentially significant impacts in this issue area.
-3.9 HYDROLOGY AND WATER QUALITY a, f) Surface Waters and Water Quality.
-This is a potentially significant impact.
-HYDRO-1: The ODS shall submit a Storm Water Quality Plan for the project that shall include post-construction Best Management Practices (BMPs) as required by Title 13 of the SWQCCP.
+IMPACT/MITIGATION MEASURES IMPLEMENTATION RESPONSIBILITY AND TIMING/SCHEDULE MONITORING/REPORTING RESPONSIBILITY AND TIMING FINDINGS/LS AFTER MITIGATION ··· 3.8 HAZARDS AND HAZARDOUS MATERIALS a) Transport, Use, and Disposal of Hazardous Materials.
+There are no significant or potential y significant impacts in this issue are B. b,c) Hazardous Materials Releases.
+There are no significant or potentially significant impacts in this issue area. ······ d) Hazardous Materials Sites.
+There are no significant or potentially significant impacts in thi s issue area. e,f) Public Airport and Private Airstrip Operations.
+There are no significant or potentially sign ificant impacts in this issue area. g) Emergency Response and Evacuation.
+There are no significant or potentially significant im pacts in this issue area. h) Wildland Fires.
+There are no significant or potentially significant impacts in this issue area • · 3.9 HYDROLOGY AND WATER QUALITY a, f) Surface Waters and Water Quality.
+This is a potentially significant impact. · HYDRO-1: The ODS shall submit a Storm Water Quality Plan for the project that shall include post-construction Bost Management Practices (BMPs) as required by Title 13 of the SWQCCP.
 The Storm Water Quality Plan will be reviewed and approved by the City of Stockton Municipal Utilities Department prior to the Certificate of Occupancy.
 HYDRO-2: The ODS shall execute a Maintenance Agreement with the City for stormwater BMPs prior to receiving a Certificate of Occupancy.
-The ODS must remain the responsible party and provide funding for the operation, maintenance and replacement costs of the proposed treatment devices built for the subject property.
-HYDRO-3: The property owner is required to file a Notice of Intent (NOI) with the State Water Resources Control Board prior to commencement of the construction activity.
-Upon receipt of the completed NOI the property owner will be sent a receipt letter containing the Waste Discharger's Identification Number (WDID).
-The City requires the WDID from the State of California Water Resources Control Board to be submitted prior to issuance of a Grading Permit or plan approval.
-An Erosion Control plan is also required to be incorporated into the project plans and/or grading plans prior to approval.
-The SWPPP is required to be available on site.
-The ODS will be responsible for design and construction of storm water quality improvements, for compliance with applicable COS codes related to storm water, and for preparation and submittal of SWPPP.
-The MUD will be responsible for review and approval of storm water quality plans, for assessing project compliance with COS codes, for noting receipt of the NOI and for review and approval of the Erosion Control Plan prior to the issuance of a Grading Permit.
-1, NS Rationale: IS/MND Pages 3-28, 3-34 b) Project Effects on Groundwater Supplies.
-There are no potentially significant or significant in unpacts in this issue area. c, d, e) Project Effects on Drainage and Runoff.
-There are no potentially significant or significa nt impacts in this issue area. g, h) Project Flooding Hazard.
-There are no potentially significant or significant impacts in this issue area. i) Dam and Levee Failure Hazards.
-There are no potentially significant or significant impacts in n this issue area. .
+The ODS must remain the responsible party and provide funding for the operation, maintenance and The ODS will be responsible for design and construction of storm water quality improvements, for compliance with applicable COS codes related to storm water, and for preparation and submittal of SWPPP.
+The MUD will be responsible for review and approval of storm water quality plans, for assessing project compliance with COS codes, for noting receipt of the NOI and for review and approval of the Erosion Control Plan prior to the issuance of a Grading Pennit. l, NS Rationale: IS/MND Pages 3-28, 3-34 j) Project Exposure to Seiche, Tsunami or Mudflow Hazards.
+There are no potentially significant or significant impacts in this issue area.

+b) Project Effects on Groundwater Supplies.
+There are no potentially significant or significant impacts in this issue area. c, d, e) Project Effects on Drainage and Runoff.
+There are no potentially significant or significant impacts in this issue area.